Every child under five in Gaza at risk of malnourishment: UN

 “This is about almost four months of this blockade, of starvation that has built over weeks and months, and to come back from that point of extreme malnutrition and starvation requires a sustained supply of food and medical equipment and also food supplements for children in need,” he said.

+The organisation said more than four in 10 (43 percent) pregnant and breastfeeding women seeking treatment at its clinics in Gaza in July were malnourished.

+The rate was almost three times higher than in March, when Israel reimposed a total siege on Gaza.
+Infant formula has not been allowed to enter the Strip.

-“It’s possible to reverse some [of the damage done to children by hunger], but I’m afraid that some of this damage would be irreversible at this stage.”
+“It’s possible to reverse some [of the damage done to children by hunger],” Alhendawi said.
+“But I’m afraid that some of this damage would be irreversible at this stage.”